EXHIBITIONS¬

 LaToya M. Hobbs, The Founder, 2020.
 Acrylic, collage, and relief carving on wood panel, 48 x 36 in.
 Courtesy of the artist.
 Photo by Ariston Jacks.

-LaToya Hobbs: Flourish
+LaToya M. Hobbs: Flourish

 MAIN GALLERY